pi108/PROJECT_2_PREP_01/README.md

 We did the following to transform the data:
 1. Addressed NULL values.
 2. Formatted the dates in a manner that would work with the flask library in python.
-3. "Rolled-up" / summarized the dataset with actual numbers fromt he original level of State/County/Date to the level of State/Date.
+3. "Rolled-up" / summarized the dataset with actual numbers from the original level of State/County/Date to the level of State/Date.
 4. Created a ranking for the states based on the Total Deaths Per Million of Population.

 ## Data Load: